5 Ways to Reduce Your Software Development Risks

 Typically, cost overruns are caused by specific factors, so it’s important to understand and address these to contain them.
 Some of these factors include:

 • Scope creep: Having requirements added to a software development project after the budget has been finalized is a huge headache for every project manager.
-Sometimes it’s inescapable because the business environment is constantly changing.
-Scope creep means setting new deadlines, revising, activities, and even changing technologies, all of which cause additional expenses.
+Sometimes, it’s inescapable because the business environment is constantly changing.
+Scope creep means setting new deadlines, revising activities, and even changing technologies, all of which cause additional expenses.

-• Bad project design: The project design process needs to include all components of the project, how these are carried out, supervised and completed, and the results they should produce.
+• Bad project design: The project design process needs to include all components of the project, how these are carried out, supervised, and completed, and the results they should produce.
 If a design process is flawed from the outset, problems might only be spotted at an advanced stage in the project.
 Wasting complete work and redoing tasks and testing all increase the costs and cause overruns.

 In an ideal world, you’ll want to prevent cost overruns altogether.
-At the very least, identifying the risks presented by these common problems can help you to mitigate them and reduce the impact on your company.
+At the very least, identifying the risks presented by these common problems can help you mitigate them and reduce the impact on your company.

 Time Overruns

-An accurate estimation of the time it takes to complete a software development project is critical to success.
-In a Harvard Business Review study, almost one-third of 1,400 IT projects reviewed overran their schedules by up to 70%.
-Time overruns can be compounded by interdependencies, for example when one member of the team takes longer to complete a task, others waiting on the outcome of that task are also delayed.
+Time overruns can be compounded by interdependencies.
+For example, when one team member takes longer to complete a task, others waiting on the outcome of that task are also delayed.

 Estimating a project’s duration depends on: